IvanKirpichnikov/adaptix/docs/why-not-pydantic.rst

 Pydantic is one of the most popular libraries for data serialization and deserialization.
 However, the principles it’s built on often prevent ease of use.

-In this article, we’ll explore how using Adaptix instead of Pydantic can help manage common tasks more efficiently.
+In this article, we’ll explore how using |adaptix| instead of Pydantic can help manage common tasks more efficiently.

 .. note::